uni7corn/fripack/README.md

 **Note**: Watch mode requires `adb` to be installed and accessible in your PATH for pushing files and installing packages to Android devices.

+#### How does this work?

+Under watch mode, the injected payload monitors a specified path and triggers a reload when the file changes.
+The path is set via `pushPath` and defaults to `/data/local/tmp/fripack_dev.js`.
+On the Android platform, fripack also watches the `entry` file and automatically pushes it to the `pushPath` location whenever it is modified.
+On other platforms, you can either set your own `pushPath` and manually copy the file upon changes, or continue your development workflow using `frida-server` directly.

 ---